 - Starring: Rahama Sadau, Sambasa Nzeribe, Segun Arinze

-Tatuma was born with the mark on her chest.
+Tatuma was born with a mark on her chest.
 According to a mystic tribal prophecy, the child was to be sacrificed on her 21st birthday for her people.
-Narimana the high-priest is out to make sure that the prophecy is fulfilled.
+Narimana the high priest is out to make sure that the prophecy is fulfilled.
 Consequently, he recruits a little boy, Kamani to guard Tatuma till she was ripe for the sacrifice.

 - Directed by: Tope Oshin